ashermancinelli/ashermancinelli.github.io/src/csblog/compiler-flyover/Overview.md

 This is all to say nothing of tech like Tensorflow, whereby the user describes a computational graph in Python which is bytecode-compiled in CPython, after which the computational graph is AOT-compiled into something that trains a neural network model for example... things get messy from here on out.

 The clean and precise categories of *interpreter*, *transpiler*, and *compiler* get very fuzzy when you pull back the covers.
-The distinctions between them are relatively non-existent, though you can usually name one when you see one 😁.
+The distinctions between them are relatively non-existent (though you can usually name one when you see one 😁).